 American Electric Power (AEP) takes its slice of the US power pie out of Middle America.
 The holding company is one of the largest power generators and distributors in the US.
-AEP owns the nation's largest electricity transmission system, a network of almost 40,000 miles.
-It also has 230,000 miles of distribution lines.
-Its electric utilities have 5.3 million customers in 11 states and have about 32,000 MW of largely coal-fired generating capacity.
+AEP owns the nation's largest electricity transmission system, a network of more than 40,000 miles.
+It also has 223,000 miles of distribution lines.
+Its electric utilities have 5.4 million customers in 11 states and have about 31,000 MW of largely coal-fired generating capacity.
 AEP is a top wholesale energy company; it markets electricity in the US.
-To raise cash, in 2015 the company agreed to sell its commercial barging operations that transport liquids, coal, and dry bulk commodities on the Ohio, Illinois, and lower Mississippi Rivers.
+To raise cash, in 2015 the company sold its commercial barging operations that transported liquids, coal, and dry bulk commodities on the Ohio, Illinois, and lower Mississippi Rivers.

 AEP operates through four operating segments:

-Vertically Integrated Utilities: Generation, transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by AEGCo, APCo, I&M, KGPCo, KPCo, PSO, SWEPCo, and WPCo;
+Vertically Integrated Utilities (55% of 2015 revenues): Generation, transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by AEGCo, APCo, I&M, KGPCo, KPCo, PSO, SWEPCo, and WPCo.

-Transmission and Distribution Utilities: Transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by OPCo, TCC, and TNC;
+Transmission and Distribution Utilities (27%): Transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by OPCo, TCC, and TNC.

-Generation & Marketing: Nonregulated generation in ERCOT and PJM and marketing, risk management, and retail activities in ERCOT, PJM and MISO;
+Generation & Marketing (17%): Nonregulated generation in ERCOT and PJM and marketing, risk management, and retail activities in ERCOT, PJM and MISO.

-AEP Transmission Holdco: Development, construction and operation of transmission facilities through investments in wholly-owned transmission only subsidiaries and transmission only joint ventures.
-These investments have PUCT-approved or FERC-approved returns on equity; and
+AEP Transmission Holdco (1%): Development, construction and operation of transmission facilities through investments in wholly-owned transmission only subsidiaries and transmission only joint ventures.
+These investments have PUCT-approved or FERC-approved returns on equity.